Isfahan: Climate

 The Zayande River starts in the Zagros Mountains, flowing from the west through the heart of the city, then dissipates in the Gavkhouni wetland.
 Planting olive trees in the city is economically viable because such trees can survive water shortages.

-The highest recorded temperature was 43 °C on 11 July 2001 and the lowest recorded temperature was -19.4 °C on 16 January 1996.
+The highest recorded temperature was 43 °C on 11 July 2001.
+The lowest recorded temperature was -19.4 °C on 16 January 1996.